 Public Hearing: Any person may request in writing within the comment period specified in this notice that a public hearing be held to consider this application.
 Requests for public hearings shall state with particularity the reasons for holding a public hearing.

-Endangered Species: Preliminary determinations indicate that the described activity may affect an endangered or threatened species or its critical habitat.
-Consultation under Section 7 of the Endangered Species Act of 1973 (87 Stat.
-844) will be initiated.
+Endangered Species: Preliminary determinations indicate that the described activity may adversely affect listed threatened or endangered species.
+Formal Consultation under Section 7 of the Endangered Species Act of 1973 (87 Stat.
+844) is required.
 A permit for the proposed activity will not be issued until the consultation process is completed.
 The project may be consistent with the SLOPES IV programmatic biological opinion issued by NMFS on August 13, 2008.

 Cultural Resources: An initial evaluation of the proposed project area indicates that to the best of our knowledge, the described activity is not located on property registered or eligible for registration in the latest published version of the National Register of Historic Places.
 At this time the Corps is unaware of any cultural resource surveys of the project area.

-This notice has been provided to the State Historic Preservation Office (SHPO), interested Native American Indian Tribes, and other interested parties.
-If you have information pertaining to cultural resources within the permit area, please provide this information to the Corps’ project manager (identified on page 1 of this notice) to assist in a complete evaluation of potential effects.
+This notice has been provided to the State Historic Preservation Office, interested Native American Indian tribes, and other interested parties.
+If you have information pertaining to cultural resources within the permit area, please provide this information to the Corps project manager (identified on page 1 of this notice) to assist in a complete evaluation of potential effects.

 Evaluation: The decision whether to issue a permit will be based on an evaluation of the probable impact including cumulative impacts of the described activity on the public interest.
 That decision will reflect the national concern for both protection and utilization of important resources.
 The benefit, which reasonably may be expected to accrue from the described activity, must be balanced against its reasonably foreseeable detriments.
 All factors, which may be relevant to the described activity will be considered including the cumulative effects thereof; among those are conservation, economics, aesthetics, general environmental concerns, wetlands, historic properties, fish and wildlife values, flood hazards, floodplain values, land use, navigation, shoreline erosion and accretion, recreation, water supply and conservation, water quality, energy needs, safety, food and fiber production, mineral needs, consideration of property ownership and, in general, the needs and welfare of the people.